gohugoio/hugo/content/getting-started/quick-start.md

 As mentioned in the command output, `bookshelf` directory has 5 sub-directories and 1 file.
 Let's look at each of them one by one.

 * **archetypes**: You can create new content files in Hugo using the `hugo new` command.
 When you run that command, it adds few configuration properties to the post like date and title.
-[Archetype]({{< relref "content/archetypes.md" >}}) allows you to define your own configuration properties that will be added to the post front matter whenever `hugo new` command is used.
+[Archetype][archetypes] allows you to define your own configuration properties that will be added to the post front matter whenever `hugo new` command is used.

 * **config.toml**: Every website should have a configuration file at the root.
 By default, the configuration file uses `TOML` format but you can also use `YAML` or `JSON` formats as well.
 [TOML](https://github.com/toml-lang/toml) is minimal configuration file format that's easy to read due to obvious semantics.
 The configuration settings mentioned in the `config.toml` are applied to the full site.
 These configuration settings include `baseURL` and `title` of the website.